 Overcoming obstacles like anxiety

-But if they won’t work with you to bring problems to your employer’s attention, there’s only so much you can do for them.
+But if colleagues won’t work with you to bring problems to your employer’s attention, there’s only so much you can do for them.
 And when it comes to turnover, the first loose pebble can start a huge rockslide.
 By being the first one out the door, you may actually embolden others to quit too.

-- Aversion to change: The thing about that job you’ve been in for the last however many years is that after a while, you just get comfortable.
-Even when there are things that make you want to leave, there are other things it can be hard to let go of.
-But sometimes, change is necessary.
-If there’s no career progression, or you’re suffering under poor management, then you remain there at your own detriment.
+The thing about that job you’ve been in for the last however many years is that after a while, you just get comfortable.
+That's even true when there are things pushing you to leave.
+Some things are just hard to let go of, whether it's a close work friend or just some fringe benefit.

 How to quit your job professionally

-Resigning from your role can be pretty nerve-wracking, especially if you’re eager to remain on good terms with your old employer.
+Resigning from your role can be pretty tense, especially if you’re eager to remain on good terms with your old employer.
 So, let’s break down the different elements you need to consider, and what to say when quitting a job.

 A weekly employee check-in helps managers spot unhappy, disengaged staff long before they choose to leave.
 Isn't it time you took a look?